 This is one of the points I was trying to make in two earlier blog posts: Why All My Facebook Posts Are Public and 8 Reasons You Should Post to The Goolge+ “Public” Stream.
 I believe that making all your posts public will help you to grow your social presence.

 Mark Cuban is creating software, “Expire” and “Cyberdust,” to cover your social tracks, so no one can pry into what you have been doing online.
 These applications, and “Snapchat” before them, are intended to hide or erase from your social record, any indiscretion that could be used against you.

 How I deal with the lack of privacy on the Net

 My method is liberating in a way.
-I don’t worry about something I said about someone in confidence, being discovered, because I don’t say it to begin with.
-By posting everything to public, I am more careful about what I write.
-I also don’t have to worry about accidentally posting something meant to be private, to public.
+I don’t worry about something I said about someone in confidence, being discovered because I don’t say it, to begin with.
+By posting everything as public, I am more careful about what I write.
+I also don’t have to worry about accidentally posting something meant to be private, as public.
 I post everything publicly!
 This method may not work for you, but I have been using it for quite a while now.
 I know it works for me!

 Another one of dear old Mom’s admonishments that I have grown to see the wisdom of, “If you cannot say something nice about someone, don’t say anything at all.”